nashville-software-school/server-side-python-curriculum/book-5-oop/chapters/CC_CLASSES.md

 To help Bobby with his petting zoo, you know you're going to need to represent animals in his petting zoo with code.
 Each animal will have properties such as name, species, and year it was added to the zoo.

 Here's how you could define a template for how each animal will be represented in the application.
+Open the `animal.py` module and add the following code.

 ```py
 # import the python datetime module to help us create a timestamp